wangyihaier/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/Before the HOL - Azure Synapse Analytics and AI.md

     <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmicrosoft%2FMCW-Azure-Synapse-Analytics-and-AI%2Fmaster%2FHands-on%2520lab%2Fenvironment-setup%2Fautomation%2F00-asa-workspace-core.json" target="_blank"><img src="http://azuredeploy.net/deploybutton.png" /></a>

 2. On the **Custom deployment** form, select your desired subscription and select **Synapse-MCW** for the **Resource group**.
 Also provide a **Unique Suffix** such as your initials followed by birth year.
 Finally, provide a strong **SQL Administrator Login Password**.
-Remember this password value, you'll be needing it!
+Remember this password value, you'll need it later!

     ![The Custom deployment form is displayed with example data populated.](media/bhol_customdeploymentform.png)

 3. Check the **I agree to the terms and conditions stated above**, then select the **Purchase** button.

-    > **Note**: You may experience a deployment step failing in regards to Role Assignment.
+    > **Note**: You may experience a deployment step failing in regard to Role Assignment.
 This error may safely be ignored.

 ### Task 3: Download lab artifacts